Phylum Chordata – Characteristics and Classification

 Class-Reptilia (Latin- Repere or reptum- to creep or crawl)

-The members are mostly terrestrial, with the covered body by dry cornified skin, epidermal scales, or scutes.
+Class reptilia under Phylum Chordata consist of members that are mostly terrestrial, with the covered body by dry cornified skin, epidermal scales, or scutes.
 Some other important features are given below:

 - Two pairs of limbs (if present).

 - External ears not found, tympanum represents the ear.

 - Mostly three-chambered hearts, but in Crocodiles it is four-chambered.

 - These are poikilotherms.

 - Snakes and lizards shed scales as the skin is cast.